Running as non-root user in Linux/UNIX environments

 user in order to bind and listen on this port for incoming requests.

-One workaround is to use ports > 1024.
+One workaround, when running as a non-root user, is to use ports > 1024.
 For example, you can set your FTP service to run on port 2121 instead of port 21.

 Alternatively, you may still want to run MFT Server as a non-root user while using ports < 1024.
 The two methods are available for managing port redirection: using systemd/firewalld/nftables or using xinetd (typically used when systemd is not running in your environment).